 2. Mix it up.
 (Diversify.)

-Choosing a mix of investments from various asset classes helps manage risk.
+Choosing a mix of investments from various asset classes helps manage overall risk.
 That’s because some investments tend to increase in value while others decrease in value at various times.

 For instance, stocks and bonds tend to move in opposite directions.
 If the value of your stock funds goes down, the value of your bond funds may increase.